El Salvador and the International Monetary Fund: Standby arrangements

-In 2009, the IMF approved another standby arrangement totaling US$800 valid for 15 months.
-The precautionary arrangement was intended to serve as a reserve to combat any shocks the country may experience as a result of elections and the recent global financial crisis.
+In January 2009, the IMF approved another standby arrangement totaling US$800 valid for 15 months.
+The precautionary arrangement was intended to serve as a reserve to combat any shocks the country may experience as due to elections and the 2008 financial crisis.
 El Salvador switched from using the colón as official currency to the U.S. dollar in 2001, leaving the country even more financially susceptible during the crisis.
 Furthermore, due to the lack of any domestic monetary policy, IMF reforms heavily focused on fiscal policy and public finances.

 Salvadoran authorities had stated that they would only use the I.M.F. loan unless there was extreme need.
 Instead, they were outsourcing aid from the World Bank, Inter-American Development Bank, and other multilateral institutions.
 By doing this, they were budgeting as well as helping increase the amount of bank credit.
 At this time, El Salvador was not dealing with a balance of payment issue as they did not have an intense public debt-to-GDP ratio and was demonstrating secure economic fundamentals.